-Some time generally long running operations like copying disk needs to track the change like disk usage or change of size of file.
-We generally run same command again and again but this is very cumbersome way yo see progress.
+Some time generally long-running operations like copying disk need to track the change like disk usage or change of the size of the file.
+We generally run the same command again and again but this is a very cumbersome way yo see progress.
 Linux users created a “watch” application to make things better.
 When we use “watch” we can get change with specified interval times.

 $ watch -h

 watch command without providing any options.
 We will provide

 ls -lh command and run this command at 2 seconds interval.
 The default interval is 2 seconds.

 As we can see from screenshot all files and folders are listed and will be refreshed in 2 seconds interval.

 watch it will not end automatically.
 We must kill the